Humble2020/Xamarin-Bitcoin-Wallet/README.md

 # Xamarin-Bitcoin-Wallet
-Learning xamarin in the year 2021 and the first project i built to test my skill was this wallet.
+Learning Xamarin in the year 2021 and the first project i built to test my skill was this wallet.
 A bitcoin wallet that sends and receive bitcoins and can load the wallet transactions off blockchain.
-You can create muliple accounts  in the wallet.
-You also can transfre funds between accounts.
+You can create multiple accounts  in the wallet.
+You also can transfer funds between accounts.
 Receive funds, Send funds also Recover funds..

 ## Pages
 * MyWalletPage